cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 **If `ng update` did not work as expected, please delay the update and file an issue.**

-If you have multiple applications in your project but you do not use this lib in all projects, remove `StorageModule.forRoot({ IDBNoWrap: false })` and the import in the unconcerned `AppModule`s.
+If you have multiple applications in your project but you do not use this library in all projects, remove `StorageModule.forRoot({ IDBNoWrap: false })` and the import in the unconcerned `AppModule`s.

 2. Start your project: problems will be seen at compilation.
 Or you could search for `getItem` as most breaking changes are about its options.